ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 _“It is the logical next place to share the things that we're doing openly, to make the packages in our GitHub available.
 It is possible to open up our little marketplace, our mini CRAN, in R-Universe, to share the libraries that we're starting to develop”_, this is how _Tucu_ explains the first use of the platform and adds, _“to me it looks spectacular, as I see how it is changing over time, how comprehensive it is, the way one can visualize all the development that one is sharing in the R-Universe.”_

-Pablo adds that developing packages was the logical next step of the process after incorporating the R language and training: _“we put together, on the one hand, the tools with which we improve our workflow, the package {Herramientas}, and on the other hand, the package {Comunicación}, that the idea was mainly, and still is today, mainly to improve the workflow of our team, our day-to-day work.”_
+Pablo adds that developing packages was the logical next step of the process after incorporating the R language and training: _“we put together, on the one hand, the tools with which we improve our workflow, the package [{Herramientas}](https://dnme-minturdep.r-universe.dev/ui#package:herramientas), and on the other hand, the package [{Comunicación}](https://dnme-minturdep.r-universe.dev/ui#package:comunicacion), that the idea was mainly, and still is today, to improve the workflow of our team, our day-to-day work.”_

-They also add two important objectives to the whole process: to smooth the language and make it accessible to all people, even those who do not necessarily come from programming backgrounds, and to _"develop the packages in Spanish as much as possible”_.
+They also add two important objectives to the whole process: to present the R language in a way that is accessible to all people, even those who do not necessarily come from programming backgrounds, and to _"develop the packages in Spanish as much as possible”_.
 This helped reduce barriers for the team: _"We couldn't get into thinking whether we know English, if we don't know English, or even how much English we know.
 We wanted to get that barrier out of the way."_

 {{< figure src = "dnme-r-universe.png" class = "pull-right" width = "500" alt = "Screenshot of an R-Universe profile showing SINTA's packages" >}}